ASP Program by Session

 Chairs: Marta Alberto, Antonio Francés-Monerris

-May 18 Afternoon Computational Photobiology / Quantum Computing in Photobiology 3:15 – 3:35 Computational Modelling of Light-Driven Mechanisms in Metal and Metal-Free Photosensitizers for Photodynamic Therapy Marta Erminia Alberto 3:35 – 3:55 Multiscale Modelling of Emergent Photoactivated Anticancer Therapies Antonio Francés-Monerris 3:55 – 4:15 Computational studies of potassium-selective channelrhodopsin Igor Schapiro 4:15 – 4:35 Quantum computing meets AI: a new frontier for virtual screening of photosensitizers and photocatalysts Stefan Knecht 4:35 – 4:55 Metal-Based Photosensitizers Design using Quantum Chemical Computational for Photodynamic Therapy Vijay Krishna 4:55 – 5:15 Moderated Discussion / Cross-Talk / Audience Q&A -
+May 18 Afternoon Computational Photobiology / Quantum Computing in Photobiology 3:15 – 3:35 Computational Modelling of Light-Driven Mechanisms in Metal and Metal-Free Photosensitizers for Photodynamic Therapy Marta Erminia Alberto 3:35 – 3:55 Multiscale Modelling of Emergent Photoactivated Anticancer Therapies Antonio Francés-Monerris 3:55 – 4:15 Computational studies of potassium-selective channelrhodopsin Igor Schapiro 4:15 – 4:35 Quantum computing meets AI: a new frontier for virtual screening of photosensitizers and photocatalysts Stefan Knecht 4:35 – 4:55 Metal-Based Photosensitizers Design using Quantum Chemical Computational for Photodynamic Therapy Vijay Krishna 4:55 – 5:15 Yellow fluorescent protein: a protein qubit platform for future quantum technologies Mouzhe Xie

 Dermato-Oncology: UV-Induced Skin Carcinogenesis Part 1